hardware/mailserver/README.md

 :warning: `latest` docker tag points to a **legacy** version until **january 2018** to not break the compatibility with old installations.

+:bulb: `1.1-latest` tag is the latest development build.
+These builds have been validated through the CI automation system but they are not meant for deployment in production.

 :bulb: For security reasons, you should regularly update all of your docker images.

 #### 2 - Get the latest docker-compose.yml